Starting Your Own Digital Skills Training Program

 - Is a member of the community they serve.

-What are the Responsibilities of a Digital Navigator?
+What are the responsibilities of a trainer?

 - Identify and assess needs.